MT. HOOD TERRITORY: Nicky USA's Wild About Game 2018

 We learned that the original showcase was an industry-only event, but word-of-mouth made it so popular that it was opened to the public.
 “Now it’s about half and half,” said Mark.
 “The public started clamoring for tickets, so first we added 50, then 100, and now we’re up to 325 tickets, which is about the size limit.
 We still love the intimacy.
 It’s kind of a peek into the industry, a glimpse behind the stove with the chefs, if you will.”
 In addition to the chefs competition, Wild About Game features an Artisan Marketplace.
 “It’s where our vendors come to show what they offer,” continued Mark.
 “We have about 40 vendors with local artisans that are part of our great food culture here in the Northwest.”

 A special experience was meeting Bob Stangel and his daughters Marta and Theresa of Stangle Bison Ranch, the source of Nicky Farms grass-fed bison.
 Bob shared the history of their 6800-acre ranch - “Our family has had a ranch in Enterprise since 1958, but in 1979 we got our first bison, and by 1987, we had sold all the cattle and committed to raising bison as a 100% grass-fed operation.”
-For the guests, Chef Sara Boam (Stella’s Kitchen in Portland) served a Paleo dish of their bison braised in apple cider and cinnamon and served with pickled apples and and vegetable puree - cauliflower accented with coconut milk and carrots cooked with orange juice and ghee.
+For the guests, Chef Sara Boam (Stella’s Kitchen in Portland) served a Paleo dish of their bison braised in apple cider and cinnamon and served with pickled apples, cauliflower puree accented with coconut milk, and carrots cooked with orange juice and ghee.

-We were also introduced to the title sponsor of Wild About Game, Carter Cutlery, founded by 17th generation Yoshimoto bladesmith Murray Carter and world renowned for hand-forged knives.
+We were also introduced to the title sponsor of Wild About Game, Carter Cutlery, founded by 17th generation Yoshimoto bladesmith Murray Carter, who is world renowned for hand-forged knives.
 We were able to chat with apprentices Alex and Jamison who shared how each knife is one-of-a-kind work of art and made using traditional Japanese techniques.
 The lucky winner of the chef’s competition received a $2,000 custom-made chef’s knife.

 Food and beverage vendors at Wild About Game included Anderson Ranches, Aurora Elixirs, Bad Granny Hard Cider, Carlton Farms, Carter Cutlery, Cascade Brewing, Case Study Coffee, Chelsea Farms Oysters, Classic Foods, Creekstone Farms, Culture Aromatics, Del Fuego Ironworks, Division Winemaking Co., Gilded Greens, Gilgamesh Brewing, Ground Breaker Brewing, Hestan Cue, House of Spain EVOO, Hudson Valley Foie Gras, Jaz Spirits, La Belle Farms, Maker’s Mark, Manchester Farms, Marshall’s Haute Sauce, Mary’s Chicken, Misty Mt.
 Mushrooms, Nueske’s, Olympia Provisions, Oregon Beef Council, Painted Hills Natural Beef, Principe Foods, Ranger Chocolate, Salt & Straw, San Pellegrino, Tails & Trotters, Salumi Cured Meats, Ste.
 Michelle Wine Estates, Townshend’s Distillery, Wayfinder Beer, and Willamette Valley Vineyards.